 Student Applicants for Field Placement

 Field placements earn students credit toward their degree.
 The School of Business offers two course options for our forth-year students.
 Placements are offered across a variety of sectors and fields of interest.
 Each of the field courses requires a minimum commitment of 100 hours to the placement host within an academic term.
-This works out to approximately one day per week over 12 weeks.
 Academic requirements are completed in addition to the 100 placement hours.
 Most placement opportunities are unpaid.

-The placement courses ADMN 4870H and 4880H will be available in the fall and winter terms.
-The application deadline is July 15 for the fall course and October 15 for the winter course.
+The placement courses ADMN 4870H and 4880H will be available in the fall, winter, and May/summer terms.
+The application deadline is July 15 for the fall course, October 15 for the winter course and March 15 for the May/summer course.
 Place your name on the course waitlist and the department will be in touch with you.

 Students, please read our Q&A (Question and Answer Document) for detailed Placement information.